Dcomforter/dcomforter.github.io/README.txt

 My Porfolio and Personal Page

-This is my first time of building a portfolio and personal page, where I introduced myself, talked about my career journey so far and presented some of my uploaded projects.
+This is my first time building a portfolio and personal page, where I introduced myself, talked about my career journey so far and presented some of my uploaded projects.

 Credits: